talmagemorris/exerPythBasicsTutorial/README.md

   * Enter a commit message in the message field and click the checkmark to commit the change.
   * Click on the 3 dots for more actions and select Sync.
 This will push the updated file to your GitHub repository.
   * Submit the link to your GitHub repository on Canvas.

+## Remove your virtual environment

+* You can remove your virtual environment for this assignment from your Jupyter Notebook and your computer.
+* In the terminal run the code `jupyter kernelspec list` to see what environments are available for your notebooks.
+* To remove the environment from your Jupyter Notebooks run the code `jupyter kernelspec uninstall Basics`.
+* Get a list of the environments in Conda run `conda env list`.
+* To delete an environment and everything in it run `conda env remove --name Basics`.